 A lot of the most inspired wedding decisions are based on a gut feeling, but that only happens if folks are really in tune with what’s going on.
 That’s precisely why so many couples are reaching out to friends and family members to perform their ceremonies - it might even be why you’re reading this article right now!

-To make sure that you are assigning tasks to the right person, the couple and officiant should start by meeting early on to discuss the overall feel of the ceremony.
-This is a chance for the officiant to provide the couple with multiple options for reading and other components so the couple can select pieces that fit them.
+To make sure that you're assigning tasks to the right person, the couple and officiant should start by meeting early on to discuss the overall feel of the ceremony.
+This is a chance for the officiant to provide the couple with multiple options for reading, and other components so that the couple can select pieces that best fit them.
 (Need inspiration?
-Click here!)
-It’s also a chance for the couple to read and edit the ceremony, minus any private pieces (e.g. personalized vows, save those for the big day), so the couple feels comfortable that the ceremony truly suits them.
+Start here!)
+It’s also a chance for the couple to review and edit the ceremony, minus any private pieces (e.g. personalized vows - save those for the big day!), so the couple feels that the ceremony truly suits them.

-If the couple is writing the wedding ceremony, it takes some of the pressure off the friend or family member.
-However, just because the officiant is not writing the ceremony doesn’t mean that he or she is out of the picture.
-The couple still needs to involve them in the ceremony creation process since the officiant will have to read the words that were written for them, with proper emotion and conviction, on the couple’s wedding day.
+If the couple's writing the wedding ceremony, it takes some of the pressure off the friend or family member.
+However, just because the officiant isn't writing the ceremony doesn’t mean that he or she is out of the picture.
+It's important that the couple still includes them in the ceremony creation process, since the officiant will have to read the words that were written for them with proper emotion and conviction on the Big Day.

-A quick word of caution to the officiants reading this: it is much harder to deliver words that don’t fit who you are.
-You aren’t reading Shakespeare in English class, this is a ceremony, and you are the emcee.
+It's much harder to deliver words that don’t fit who you are.
+You aren’t reading Shakespeare in English class; this is a ceremony, and you are the emcee.
 You’ve gotta be into it!

 The reality is that the officiant has perspective on the couple’s relationship that he or she might be best equipped to communicate.
-Alternatively, the officiant might be better at delivery, and the bride might be an awesome writer.
-In that case, let her do the writing.
-In the end, the ceremony is going to be a collective effort, with everyone doing what they do best.
+But in the end, the ceremony is going to be a collective effort, with everyone doing what they do best.